Home Office

 Why It Works:

-- Adjustable width — Fits laptops from 0.5" to 1.8" thick (MacBook Air to gaming laptops)
+• Adjustable width — Fits laptops from 0.5" to 1.8" thick (MacBook Air to chunky gaming laptops)

-- Heavy base — 2.2 lbs of weighted aluminum keeps it stable
+• Heavy base — 2.2 lbs of weighted aluminum.
+This thing doesn't budge.

-Best For: Anyone who wants a reliable dual stand without spending $60+.
+Best For: Anyone who wants solid bang for their buck without dropping $60+.

 OMOTON Dual Vertical Laptop Stand